By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Sprints won’t win any distance races and life is essentially a long distance race.
+Sprints won’t win any distance races and life is essentially a long-distance race.
 Being highly motivated one day and getting a lot done pales next to the person who day in and day out does a little of what is needed to get the task done.

-Lots of people start new projects, new businesses, school or relationships, but they fail because they think that you can do it all in the beginning and then no more effort will be required.
+Lots of people start new projects, new businesses, schools, or relationships, but they fail because they think that you can do it all in the beginning and then no more effort will be required.

 To be successful you need to keep doing a little or more every day, whether you feel motivated or not.

-Do some work on your goal and it will produce motivation not the other way round.
+Do some work on your goal and it will produce motivation, not the other way round.
 Every writer hears the way to write is to sit with your rear in the chair and pound some keys.
-Eventually you will get something done.
+Eventually, you will get something done.
 The rest of life is like that also.
 Do a little each day and watch the results add up.

 3. Manage your time.

 Enough time for that great achievement will never come.
 Big projects get done one step at a time.
 Motivated people create a time budget just as they create a money budget.
 Each day includes some time for working on reaching your goal.

 Don’t wait till you have extra time to write that book or start that business.
 Begin doing the footwork now.
 If all you have is thirty minutes a day, spend that on moving towards your goals and see what progress you can make.